JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

    returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).

-4. If you run the app now, it will simply display an array of strings: the Swift code that uses the `greet()` function doesn't take into account its changed declaration.
+4. If you run the app, it will display an array of strings: the Swift code that uses the `greet()` function doesn't take into account its changed declaration.
 Update the SwiftUI code to display a list of items:

    ```Swift